 What is a Website Redesign?

 First, let’s better understand what a website redesign effort entails and the difference between a redesign and a refresh.

 During a website redesign, significant changes are made to the overall website structure, codebase, navigation, visual frontend design, content, form layouts, and possibly the content management system (CMS) itself.

 A website redesign implements brand colors, logos, fonts, textures, and more to give your site a fresh face and help users learn who you are and what you do.
 A website redesign is also a great opportunity to reexamine your messaging hierarchy to help people navigate through everything you have to offer and achieve accelerated metrics of success.

-Website Redesign vs Website Refresh
+Website Redesign vs. Website Refresh

-As mentioned above, during a website redesign, extensive changes will be made to both code and the website’s appearance.
+As mentioned above, during a website redesign, extensive changes will be made to both the code and the website’s appearance.
 In comparison, a website refresh focuses more on updating the visual look and feel of the website.
 For the most part, the website’s structure and codebase are the same, though some minor tweaking may be performed.

 14 Signs Your Website Needs a Redesign